SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 Semopractics is the world of meaning that can be expressed.
 A sememogrammeme is a sememe or a grammeme.
 A semogram is a seme or a gram.
+A sememopragmemogrammeme is a sememe, a pragmeme or a grammeme.
+A semopractogram is a seme, a pract or a gram.

 ### signifiers & signfied